mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

 		Moreover we have to manage production and harvest.
 * immediate effects sometimes are resourcesList, sometimes a new card.
 How do we model them?
+* how to model yellow and green permanent effect

 # New ideas
 * what if we add an OptionListManager, whose work is to merge options and so on?